getopenmono/monodocs/articles/c-program-guide-cpp.md

 Note that apart from the word change from `struct` to `class`, the only difference is the `public` keyword.
 Do not mind about this know, we shall get back to it.

-Now in C++ we have declared the class `Rect`, can we can use it like this:
+Now in C++ we have declared the class `Rect`, and we can use it like this:

 ```cpp
 Rect winFrm;